-This plain-colored Jersey Blouse with a stand-up collar and button placket is the perfect everyday companion.
+This plain-colored Jersey long-sleeved Blouse - with Shirt collar and button placket - is the perfect everyday companion.

-The easy-iron Jersey quality of this long-sleeved Blouse Shirt (100% Cotton, back length 66 cm) ensures maximum freedom of movement and excellent comfort on the skin.
+The easy-iron Jersey quality of this Shirt Blouse (100% Cotton, back length 66 cm) ensures maximum freedom of movement and excellent comfort on the skin.

 It is perfect to be tucked into trousers or a skirt or worn under a blazer without constricting.